Gene therapy is a promising therapeutic procedure for genetic disorders or diseases in which defective genes are corrected, replaced, or inactivated.

 Gene therapy in clinical trials for ALD

-Lenti-D, an investigational gene therapy developed by Bluebird Bio is currently being studied in a Phase 2/3 clinical trial (NCT01896102) in the U.S., the U.K., and France.
-The study aims to evaluate the safety and effectiveness of Lenti-D in boys, up to 17 years old who have cerebral adrenoleukodystrophy (CALD).
-Based on the preliminary data from this study, the U.S. Food and Drug Administration (FDA) designated Lenti-D a breakthrough therapy for the treatment of CALD in May 2018.
+Lenti-D, an investigational gene therapy developed by Bluebird Bio is currently being studied in a Phase 2/3 clinical trial, called STARBEAM (NCT01896102), and a long-term follow-up study (NCT02698579).
+Another Phase 3 trial (NCT03852498) is currently recruiting new patients.
+The studies aim to evaluate the safety and effectiveness of Lenti-D in boys, up to 17 years old who have cerebral adrenoleukodystrophy (CALD).
+Based on data from the STARBEAM and the long-term follow-up study, Bluebird Bio submitted a marketing authorization application (MAA) with the European Medicines Agency in October 2020.

 A Phase 1/2 clinical trial (NCT02559830) is recruiting patients with ALD at the Shenzhen Second People’s Hospital in Guangdong, China.
 The study aims to assess the safety and effectiveness of transplanting patient-derived bone marrow stem cells, which have been genetically-corrected using a lentiviral vector, for the treatment of ALD.

 Another Phase 1/2 clinical trial (NCT03727555) at the Shenzhen Geno-Immune Medical Institute also in Guangdong, China is recruiting 10 patients with ALD.
 The study aims to evaluate the safety and effectiveness of a lentiviral vector carrying the healthy ABCD1 gene (TYF-ABCD1) injected directly into the patient’s brain for the treatment of ALD.